josebarbamontoya/chrono-sta/README.md

 git clone --recursive https://github.com/josebarbamontoya/chrono-sta
 ```

-Use if Chrono-STA requires Python 3 and the following Python and R pachages.
+Use of Chrono-STA requires Python 3 and the following Python and R pachages.
 Install them in advance before using the `chronosta.py` script.

 To download and install Python 3, follow the instructions provided on the official Python website:
 	https://www.python.org/downloads/